awootton/knotfree-help-content/tokens.md

 This confusing bit of jargon and alien user interface serves two basic functions.
+It's a **secret key** to prove you're you and an **access token** to prove you have permission to use the services.

 Fortunately it's really only something you need to do once at the beginning.